Living wage: History

 Based on these writings, Smith advocated that labor should receive an equitable share of what labor produces.
 For Smith, this equitable share amounted to more than subsistence.
 Smith equated the interests of labor and the interests of land with overarching societal interests.
 He reasoned that as wages and rents rise, as a result of higher productivity, societal growth will occur thus increasing the quality of life for the greater part of its members.

 Like Smith, supporters of a living wage argue that the greater good for society is achieved through higher wages and a living wage.
 It is argued that government should in turn attempt to align the interests of those pursuing profits with the interests of the labor in order to produce societal advantages for the majority of society.
 Smith argued that higher productivity and overall growth led to higher wages that in turn led to greater benefits for society.
 Based on his writings, one can infer that Smith would support a living wage commensurate with the overall growth of the economy.
 This, in turn, would lead to more happiness and joy for people, while helping to keep families and people out of poverty.
 Political institutions can create a system of liberty for individuals to ensure opportunity for higher wages through higher production and thus stable growth for society.

 In 1891, Pope Leo XIII issued a papal bull entitled Rerum novarum, which is considered the Catholic Church's first expression of a view supportive of a living wage.
 The church recognized that wages should be sufficient to support a family.
 This position has been widely supported by the church since that time, and has been reaffirmed by the papacy on multiple occasions, such as by Pope Pius XI in 1931 Quadragesimo anno and again in 1961, by Pope John XXIII writing in the encyclical Mater et magistra.
-More recently, Pope John Paul II wrote, "Hence in every case a just wage is the concrete means of verifying the whole socioeconomic system and, in any case, of checking that it is functioning justly."
+In Laborem exercens (1981), Pope John Paul II wrote, "Hence in every case a just wage is the concrete means of verifying the whole socioeconomic system and, in any case, of checking that it is functioning justly."